 That incidence started a quest to look for those crucial characteristics that make one an ‘effective’ project manager.
 An ‘effective’ project manager who produces successful results more often than not.

-While there are many, the 4 characteristics that I consider crucial are here.
-Core project management knowledge and soft-skills, are of course is a given, and hence not called out here.
+While there are many, the 4 characteristics that I consider crucial for an effective project manager are here.
+The core project management knowledge and soft-skills are of course a given, and hence not called out here.

 An effective project manager can turn around a failing project, get customers to see her point of view, get her team deliver during the times of critical delivery, get that promotion during performance appraisal – she can do what is required, when it is required and how it is required.